igor-kupczynski/kupczynski.info/content/posts/2019-12-15-fips-golang/index.md

 - golang
 aliases:
 - /2019/12/15/fips-golang.html
+description: "If you work with US government entities or corporations in regulated markets the subject of FIPS compliance may come up."
 ---

 If you work with US government entities or corporations in regulated markets the subject of FIPS compliance may come up.
 [FIPS 140-2](https://en.wikipedia.org/wiki/FIPS_140-2) is a set of cryptographic standards that your application may need to adhere to.